MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-identifiers.md

 ```

 Several entries can be identified by well-known identifiers.
-If an entry has a well-known identifier, BCDedit displays it in output unless the /v command-line switch is used.
+If an entry has a well-known identifier, bcdedit displays it in output unless the /v command-line switch is used.
 For more information, run "bcdedit /? /v".

 The common well-known identifiers are often used:

-| Indentifier           | Description
+| Identifier           | Description
 |-----------------------|----------------------------------------------------------------------|
 |    {default}          |     Specifies a virtual identifier that corresponds to the boot manager default application entry. |
 |    {current}          |     Specifies a virtual identifier that corresponds to the operating system boot application entry for the operating system that is currently running. |